unixyhuang/unixyhuang.github.io/_pages/about.md

 ---

 ### 👨🏻‍🎓 Biography
 My name is Xinyu Huang and I am currently working towards my PhD degree at the [Department of Computing, Hong Kong Polytechnic University](https://www.polyu.edu.hk/comp/) under the supervision of [Dr. Yuanqing Zheng](https://www4.comp.polyu.edu.hk/~csyqzheng/).
+The long-term goal of my research is to apply advanced AI techniques into mobile computing systems.
 Before that, I received my BEng degree at the [University of Electronic Science and Technology of China](https://www.en.uestc.edu.cn/) in Optoelectronic Information Science and Engineering.
 For more information, please refer to my up-to-date [CV](https://unixyhuang.github.io/CV_V2024.pdf).

 📍 Current Location: **Hong Kong, China**